-- Maintain and upgrade agile equipment in inventory, including: Hand Augers, Sidewinders, the Foro 400 Drill, the 4" Electromechanical Drills, the 3" Electrothermal Drill, the 3.25" Badger-Eclipse Drills, the Stampfli Drill, Logging Winches, the Small Hot Water Drills, the Blue Ice Drill, the Prairie Dog, the Agile Sub-Ice Geological Drill (ASIG), the Rapid Air Movement Drill (RAM) Drill, and the Winkie Drills. - Acquire, develop, or adapt a drill rig with increased agility and safety for retrieving rock core from beneath 200 m of ice. - Develop the Conceptual Design for collecting a small amount (10 cm 1 m) of sub-ice rock using an intermediate or deep ice core drill in a fluid filled hole, for example the Foro 3000 Drill. - Continue construction of the 700 Drill.
+- Maintain and upgrade agile equipment in inventory, including: Hand Augers, Sidewinders, the Foro 400 Drill, the 4" Electromechanical Drills, the 3" Electrothermal Drill, the 3.25" Eclipse Drills, the Stampfli Drill, Logging Winches, the Small Hot Water Drills, the Blue Ice Drill, the Prairie Dog, the Agile Sub-Ice Geological Drill (ASIG), the Rapid Air Movement Drill (RAM) Drill, and the Winkie Drills. - Adapt the commercial BASE drill rig for retrieving rock core from beneath 200 m of ice (BASE Drill). - Develop the Conceptual Design for collecting a small amount (chips to 10 cm) of sub-ice rock/mixed media/mud in a frozen regime using an intermediate or deep ice core drill in a fluid filled hole, for example, with the Foro 3000 drill. - Finish construction of the 700 Drill. - Develop the updated IDP Conceptual Design and Detailed Design for a clean Scalable Hot Water Drill that minimizes its logistical footprint including fuel supply.